yostane/cours-java/tutorials/java-cli.md

             gradle-wrapper.properties
 ```

-We note that even a test case is provided out of the box.
 Once the project is created, we can run it using `gradle run` and launch the tests using `gradle test`.

 ### Maven arcehtype:generate

-`maven` is a Java project managemement tool which existed well before `gradle`.
-It was maybe the only project mangement used by Java devs before `gradle` and `jbang` appeared.
+`maven` is a Java project management which was predominant (who [said ant](https://stackoverflow.com/questions/39645836/did-maven-killed-the-ant-or-it-is-still-alive) ☺) before `gradle` and `jbang` appeared.

 Among its features, the `maven arcehtype:generate` command allows to generate various types of projects from templates.
 The only requirement is to run the command with the correct template information: its `archetypeGroupId`, `archetypeArtifactId` and `archetypeVersion`.
-Thus, we can create a project from a single command by specifying it `archetypeGroupId`, `archetypeArtifactId` and `archetypeVersion`.

-Locally installed templates can be listed by running `mvn archetype:generate` and many more can be found by searching for them on the internet.
+Locally installed templates can be listed by running `mvn archetype:generate` and many more can be found by searching on the internet.
 Calling `mvn archetype:generate` on my computer listed more than **3000** projects, which can be a bit overwhelming for beginners.

-For example, to create a simple Java project, we run this command that we find in the official [maven website](https://maven.apache.org/archetypes/maven-archetype-quickstart/):
+We must also be careful because the quantity does mean quality, for example, to create a simple Java project, we run this command that we find in the official [maven website](https://maven.apache.org/archetypes/maven-archetype-quickstart/):

 ```sh
 mvn archetype:generate -DarchetypeGroupId=org.apache.maven.archetypes -DarchetypeArtifactId=maven-archetype-quickstart -DarchetypeVersion=1.4